yyc12345/bmmo-protocol-compiler/docs/BpFile.md

 #### Declaration

 `STRUCT_NAME` is your preferred identifier. `(narrow | nature)` order you choose a keyword from 2 field layouts which will be introduced in next chapter.
 And just like C language struct syntax, we need fill our fields declarations in bracket.
+However, the field declaration body can be empty.

 For each field declaration, `FIELD_NAME` is your preferred entry and `1(, FILED_NAME2, ...)` mean that we can create more than 1 fields in one field declaration expression.
 And all of them will have the same data type.
 For example: `float x, y, z;`.
 Switch `(BASIC_TYPE | IDENTIFIER)` order you to make a choice between basic types and custom types.
 Basic types can be specified directly, however, for the custom types, just like I said previously, if you use a custom types, such as alias, enum and even the struct, you should declare it before using it.